How To Edit Your WordPress User Profile

-Use this section only if you need to modify or reset your login password.
-You will need to enter your new password twice before the system can accept the password change.
+Use the New Password section only if you need to modify or reset your login password.
+You will need to confirm your new password before the system can accept the password change.

-For a tutorial that shows you you what to do if you have lost or forgotten login passwords in WordPress, go here:
+For a step-by-step tutorial that teaches you you what to do if you lose or forget login passwords in WordPress, go here:

 13 – Log Out Of All Other Sessions